HexmosTech/httpie-go/README.md

 ```go
 //go:build !windows
 ```
-This will exclude the file if a `windows` build tag is used.
+This will exclude the file if a `windows` build tag is used.(eg: while building for unix based systems)

 Here we have `wasm` and `cli` build tags to switch between wasm and cli builds.